Laukage/how-to-secure-wordpress/README.md

 # Disclaimer
 This document is intended for informational purposes only and does not create any legal obligations or guarantees.
-For detailed guidance, please consult the official Microsoft documentation and advisories.
+For detailed guidance, please consult the official WordPress documentation and advisories.